-Many elements, compounds, and mixtures have played a major role in creating life on Earth.
-One would undoubtedly tell about water after air, oxygen, carbon, hydrogen, and nitrogen.
+Many elements, compounds, and mixtures have played a significant role in creating life on Earth, mainly air, oxygen, carbon, hydrogen, nitrogen, and water.

 The most common material found on Earth is water that makes up only 0.05% of the planet’s mass but covers, in the form of liquid and ice, more than 70% of its surface.

 Yet water is the most unusual substance and a great mystery that keeps surprising researchers and scientists with its unique properties.

 So what is water?
 Is it a compound?
 First, we need to know what a compound is and its features.
 Then we can understand what exactly water is.

 Table of Contents